karthik101/30loops-user-docs/30loops-user-docs/client.rst

   configuration of the worker.
 For this setting to take effect, you need to deploy the worker again.
 Or you use the `scale`_ command that immediately scales the worker.

+``--add-var ADD_VAR``
+  Add a new environment variable to your worker.
+Specify the variable in this format: ``VARIABLE=VALUE``.
+Those values are accesible inside your workers environment.
+Note that you can also specify environment variables in your ``thirty.ini`` file.
+If you dont wanna store sensitive values in a public repository, use this mechanism.
+Otherwise prefer ``thirty.ini`` over this method.

+``--del-var DEL_VAR``
+  Delete an environment variable from your worker.

 delete
 ------